libp2p/specs/relay/README.md

 but these don't always do the job, just because NAT traversal is complicated.
 That's why it's useful to have a simple relay protocol.

+Unlike a transparent **tunnel**, where a libp2p peer would just proxy a communication stream to a destination (the destination being unaware of the original source), a circuit-relay makes the destination aware of the original source and the circuit followed to establish communication between the two.
+This provides the destination side with full knowledge of the circuit which, if needed, could be rebuilt in the opposite direction.

-One node asks a relay node to connect to another node on its behalf.
+Apart from that, this relayed connection behaves just like a regular connection would, but over an existing swarm stream with another peer (instead of e.g. TCP.): One node asks a relay node to connect to another node on its behalf.
 The relay node shortcircuits its streams to the two nodes, and they are then connected through the relay.
-This relayed connection behaves just like a regular connection would, because it is in fact just that, but over an existing swarm stream with another peer, instead of e.g. TCP.

 Relayed connections are end-to-end encrypted just like regular connections.

 The circuit relay is both a tunneled transport and a mounted swarm protocol.
-The transport is the means of *establishing* and *accepting* connections, and the swarm protocol is the means to *relaying* connections.
+The transport is the means of ***establishing*** and ***accepting*** connections, and the swarm protocol is the means to ***relaying*** connections.

 ```
 +-------+    /ip4/.../tcp/.../ws/p2p/QmRelay     +---------+     /ip4/.../tcp/.../p2p/QmTwo        +-------+